The Eighth Principle

 If you need a refresher on the current 7 Principles of Unitarian Universalism, they’re here.

-The official 8th Principle website, which can be found at 8th Principle UU, has more information.
+The official website of the proposed 8th Principle can be found at 8th Principle UU, has more information.
 The website states:

 In April of 2017 The Black Lives of Unitarian Universalist issued the following: The Black Lives of UU (BLUU) Organizing Collective encourages all Unitarian Universalists to advocate for the formal adoption of an 8th principle, articulating a commitment to the dismantling of white supremacy, within the stated principles of our faith.
 The proposed 8th Principle was written by Bruce Pollack-Johnson and Paula Cole Jones.
 Since 2013, some Unitarian Universalists residing in the former Joseph Priestley District (now part of the Central East Region) have been advocating for the adoption of an 8th principle within the faith.
 In the same year, this matter was presented at the General Assembly Planning Committee retreat by Paula Cole Jones and later discussed by the members of the Council for Cross Cultural Engagement.